-Facebook’s kid texting app Messenger Kids arrives on Android
+Facebook’s child-friendly texting app Messenger Kids arrives on Android

 Snapchat finally gives creators analytics